 Economists and other researchers have long demonstrated the relationship between education and earnings.
-Many Kentuckians worry that higher education only pays off if they leave home and move to the metropolitan areas of the state.
-The figure below examines how family income is affected by the education level of the head of the household in four different regions of the state: the Urban Triangle, Western Kentucky, Eastern Kentucky, and South Central Kentucky.
-Using data from the American Community Survey (ACS) for the years 2012-2015, statistical methods were implemented to isolate the impact of education on earnings from the many other known factors such as age and gender which affect earnings as well.
-A family where the head of the household has an Associate's degree has 27% higher total income than a family where the householder is a high school graduate; even more striking, earning a Bachelor's degree leads to a 56% higher family income than the family headed by a high school graduate.
-These trends are present in all four regions of Kentucky.
+Using data from the U.S. Census Bureau American Community Survey (ACS) for the years 2014-2018, statistical methods were implemented to isolate the impact of education on earnings from the many other known factors such as age and gender which affect earnings as well.
+In Kentucky, there is roughly a \$10,000 difference for a family where the head of the household has less than a high school credential, a high school diploma or equivalent, or some college-which includes an associate's degree; even more striking, earning a bachelor's degree or higher leads to an 87% higher family income than a family headed by a high school graduate.